keithvillanueva/keithvillanueva.github.io/essays/ai.md

 ### 4. Essays
 *Example: I haven't used any AI for essay generation prior to its use in this essay.
 I used the prompt "create an essay based on this, leaving any areas where it asks for personal experiences/examples blank for me to fill out" and copy pasted the page.*
-*Reflection:* AI was useful in saving time having to format everthing and getting a foundation for the introduction and later paragrahs.
+*Reflection:* AI was useful in saving time having to format everything and getting a foundation for the introduction and later paragraphs.
 Of course I filled out my own experiences and revised the generated paragraphs to use my own voice.

 ### 5. Final Project
 *Example: ChatGPT was relied upon heavily during writing the playwright tests for the project and formatting of some elements such as the sidebar.*
-*Reflection:* For the playwright tests I used ChatGPT to troubleshoot all the errors I was getting as most tests were fine when I clicked throuugh each test in debug mode, but running the tests at full speed would result in most tests failing as the sign in page would fail.
+*Reflection:* For the playwright tests I used ChatGPT to troubleshoot all the errors I was getting as most tests were fine when I clicked through each test in debug mode, but running the tests at full speed would result in most tests failing as the sign in page would fail.
 I would ask ChatGPT what was wrong with the error codes attached and implement them in my code.
 The responses were useful half the time, but the other half of the responses did not work.

 ### 6. Learning a Concept / Tutorial
-*Example: I asked ChatGPT to explain styliing and how Nextjs elements like Navbar translate to HTML.*
+*Example: I asked ChatGPT to explain styling and how Nextjs elements like Navbar translate to HTML.*
 *Reflection:* The response was initially helpful in understanding what was going on under the hood, but I have since forgotten how it works and don't plan on relearning it again.
-One reason may be a I have a weak foundation in HTML and styling in the first place, so the new information went in one ear and out the other in some time.
+One reason may be that I have a weak foundation in HTML and styling in the first place, so the new information went in one ear and out the other in some time.

 ### 7. Answering a Question in Class or on Discord
 *Example: I didn't use any AI to answer a question in class or on Discord.*